-Each program year, there will be a 90-day period for Community-Driven Community Solar projects to be submitted prior to any project selection.
-Upon closing of the 90-day period, projects will be reviewed and scored based on the scoring criteria as outlined in Appendix F, with projects selected from the application pool in the order of highest to lowest score until the block is fully allocated.
-A minimum score of 6 points must be achieved to be eligible for a REC contract in the CDCS category.
+Each program year, there will be a 90-day period for Community-Driven Community Solar ("CDCS") projects to be submitted prior to any project selection.
+Upon closing of the 90-day period, projects will be reviewed and scored based on the CDCSscoring criteria as outlined belowin Appendix F, with projects selected from the application pool in the order of highest to lowest score until the block is fully allocated.
+A minimum score of 6 points must be achieved to be eligible for a REC contract in the CDCS fundingcategory.
 Random selection will be utilized as a tiebreaker only for equally scored projects to fill available capacity, if any.
 However, should the capacity available be so small as to only accommodate one or more projects below a certain size, then the Agency may only consider those projects small enough to not exceed that remaining capacity.
 After project selection for any given program year, projects that have a minimum score of 10 points will be placed on a waitlist for the following delivery year.
+Projects will be selected based on the following criteria.